Design status

 Standard errors

-The report also includes standard errors, which reflect the precision of your utility estimates at the recommended sample size.
-You can include a Custom sample size for testing standard errors by clicking the settings icon at the top right of the table.
+The precision of utility estimates at the recommended sample size.
+You can enter a custom sample size to test standard errors using the settings icon at the top right of the table.

-• Standard errors for main effects (attributes taken one at a time) should be ≤ 0.05.
+• 0.05 or lower for main effects (attributes taken one at a time).

 Standard errors table